-- Aggregate the NVIM, NCM, NTB values for each single satellite channel. - Compute for each transmit power level for each single satellite channel throughputs $((NVIM+NCM)/NTB)$ and $NCM/NTB$ and the average C/No. Multiple satellite channels may exist per MEOLUT antenna during the 24 hour test period and are to be analysed independently.
+- Aggregate the NVIM, NCM, NTB values for each single satellite channel. - Compute for each transmit power level for each single satellite channel throughputs $((NVIM+NCM)/NTB$ and $NCM/NTB)$ and the linear and log averages of C/No. Multiple satellite channels may exist per MEOLUT antenna during the 24 hour test period and are to be analysed independently.
+A single satellite channel consists of one satellite being tracked by one antenna.
+Hence, one set of statistics is to be calculated per each satellite pass tracked by an antenna.